FYS9190 – Supersymmetry

 Learning outcome

-The students should be able to understand research papers dealing with the phenomenology of supersymmetric particles and supersymmetric model building, and be able to interpret current and future experimental results from searches for supersymmetry.
-They should understand the fundamental arguments in favor of supersymmetry at low energies, and the problems that the theory faces.
-They should be able to carry out calculations in perturbation theory of supersymmetric particle production, scattering on ordinary matter, annihilation and decay.
+• Be able to understand research papers dealing with the phenomenology of supersymmetric particles and supersymmetric model building, and be able to interpret current and future experimental results from searches for supersymmetry at colliders, in precision tests and in searches for Dark Matter.

 PhD candidates from the University of Oslo should apply for classes and register for examinations through Studentweb.